mff-uk/dataspecer/content/en/docs/projects/genapp.md

 - `data-layer` subdirectory contains generators responsible for generation of data access layer for a supported datasource type.
 Data access layer generator factory instantiates a generator for this layer based on the capability to be generated (i.e. the specific operation) as well as the data format specified in the application graph.

+As already mentioned previously, the current version of the Genapp tool only supports the generation of the data layer source code for a single data format -- RDF format.

 #### `engine` subdirectory

 This subdirectory contains types and classes which are essential for the generation process management.